newstack-cloud/bluelink-provider-aws/provider_description.md

 ### Container Credentials

-If you're running the Celerity Deploy Engine in a container on a service such as ECS or CodeBuild and have a configured [IAM Task Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), the AWS provider can use the container's Task Role.
+If you're running the Bluelink Deploy Engine in a container on a service such as ECS or CodeBuild and have a configured [IAM Task Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), the AWS provider can use the container's Task Role.
 This is made possible by the use of the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` and `AWS_CONTAINER_CREDENTIALS_FULL_URI` environment variables being automatically set by the container runtime service or set manually in special use cases.

-If you're running the Celerity Deploy Engine on EKS and have configured [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html), the AWS provider can use the pod's role.
+If you're running the Bluelink Deploy Engine on EKS and have configured [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html), the AWS provider can use the pod's role.
 This is made possible by the `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` environment variables that are automatically set by the Kubernetes service or manually set in special use cases.

 ### EC2 Instance Profile Credentials

-When the Celerity Deploy Engine is running on an EC2 with an IAM Instance Profile set, the AWS provider can source credentials from the [EC2 Instance Metadata lambdaservice.Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
+When the Bluelink Deploy Engine is running on an EC2 with an IAM Instance Profile set, the AWS provider can source credentials from the [EC2 Instance Metadata lambdaservice.Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
 IMDS v1 and v2 are both supported.

 A custom endpoint for the metadata service can be configured with the `ec2_metadata_service_endpoint` config field or the `AWS_EC2_METADATA_SERVICE_ENDPOINT` environment variable.